Rachel Powell: January 6 United States Capitol attack

 On January 6, 2021, Powell participated in the January 6 United States Capitol attack in Washington, D.C., an unsuccessful attempt to prevent the 2021 United States Electoral College vote count certifying Joe Biden's victory in the 2020 presidential election.
-During the riot, Powell entered a restricted section of the United States Capitol carrying an ice axe and a cardboard pipe she and several others used as a battering ram.
+During the riot, Powell entered a restricted section of the United States Capitol carrying an ice axe, as well as a cardboard pipe she and several others used as a battering ram.
 Powell wore a pink hat and used a bullhorn to instruct and encourage other rioters, causing her to become known as "Pink Hat Lady" and "Bullhorn Lady".
 She also destroyed a window, causing more than $1,000 in damage.
 In an interview, Powell claimed that she broke the window only "so that people had somewhere to go".

 Powell was identified by Sedition Hunters, an online community of open-source intelligence investigators who identified hundreds of participants in the Capitol attack.
 She was arrested by the Federal Bureau of Investigation (FBI) on February 4, 2021, after turning herself in at a local office in New Castle, Pennsylvania.
 On the same day, Powell's home in Sandy Lake, Pennsylvania, was raided by the FBI.
 While searching Powell's house, agents found several smashed cell phones and two "go bags"; one contained ammunition, rope, and duct tape, while the other contained throwing stars, knives, and lighters.
-Additionally, a bag found in Powell's car contained a tarp, zip ties, and two loaded magazines for an AK-47 assault rifle.
+Additionally, a bag found in Powell's car contained a tarp, zip ties, and two loaded magazines for an AK-47 rifle.
 All of Powell's weapons were confiscated, and she was placed under house arrest.

 U.S. District Judge Royce Lamberth allowed Powell to be released on bail on the condition that she wear a face mask to prevent the spread of COVID-19, which she later violated by wearing a mesh mask.
 After being placed on home detention, Powell quit her job at a bookstore, sold her farmhouse to cover legal fees, and moved with her four youngest children into her then-boyfriend's cabin in the outskirts of Grove City, Pennsylvania, being hired to help manage his consulting business.

 On April 5, 2023, a federal grand jury indicted Powell on nine counts, comprising three felonies and six misdemeanors.
 On July 18, 2023, following a bench trial, Lamberth found Powell found guilty of all charges, which included civil disorder, obstructing an official proceeding, destruction of government property, and disorderly conduct.